Archaeology and Anthropology Department (ARC/ANT)

 Most notably, we provide our undergraduate students with practical experience unmatched by other programs elsewhere for three primary reasons:

-The practical application of the archaeological studies major for students is exhibited in the fact that U.S. News & World Report ranked "Archaeologist" 9th on their Top Ten Best Jobs in Science listing for 2023.
+The practical application of the archaeological studies major for students is exhibited in the fact that U.S. News & World Report lists Archaeology on their Top Ten Best Jobs in Science listing for 2024.

 Cultural Anthropology: The cultural anthropology emphasis major at UWL is designed for students interested in learning more about cross-cultural international issues and gaining employment in international settings and diverse settings in the US.
 This major program of study combines the holistic, cross-cultural, and comparative perspective of anthropology to the study of human diversity and focuses on concepts, theories, and methods students use to understand contemporary peoples and cultures based upon others’ rationales.
 This major program will also provide students with the knowledge and skills needed to work in diverse environments in the U.S., and to recognize the ways that our own beliefs and practices here in the U.S. are just as cultural as others' beliefs and practices around the world.
-The practical application of this emphasis for students is exhibited in the fact that U.S. News & World Report ranked "Anthropologist" 8th on their Top Ten Best Jobs in Science listing for 2023.
-This ranking is based on expected job growth by the Bureau of Labor Statistics, a competitive average salary, and the growing need for broader cross-cultural understanding in our globalized society.
+The practical application of this emphasis for students is exhibited in the fact that U.S. News & World Report regularly lists Anthropology on their Best Jobs in Science list.

 Minors